AngusG/angusg.github.io/_drafts/2019-01-23-elbo-surgery.markdown

 # Introduction

-Recently, {% cite hoffman2016elbo --file blog-article %} proposed an elegant decomposition of the popular *evidence lower bound*, or ELBO, objective commonly used when training unsupervised latent variable models characterized by a probabilistic decoder $p(x | z)$ and prior $p(z)$ on latent variables $z$.
-The model has the form:
+{% cite hoffman2016elbo --file blog-article %} proposed an elegant
+decomposition of the *evidence lower bound*, or ELBO, objective commonly used when training unsupervised latent variable models characterized by a probabilistic decoder $p(x | z)$ and prior $p(z)$ on latent variables $z$.
+The model has the familiar form:

 \begin{equation}
 p_{\theta}(x) = \int p_{\theta} (x | z) p(z) dz